thedignifiedco/frontegg-sample-prehooks/README.md

-Here's a generated `README.md` file for your project, including the link to Frontegg's official documentation:

----

 # User Assignment Prehook for Frontegg

 This project implements a **prehook** for assigning new users to a specific tenant and role when they sign up using Frontegg's signup flow.
 By utilizing this prehook, you can automatically manage access control and permissions for new users based on your organization’s structure.